Booking With Confidence - Redesigning Trust In Beauty Services

 Market Research

 As part of my research, I signed up to several existing booking platforms as a consumer to gain a first-hand understanding of the end-to-end user journey and overall experience.
-Experiencing the onboarding, discovery, and booking flows directly helped me better empathise with users and identify moments of friction, uncertainty, and trust breakdown.
+Experiencing the onboarding, discovery, and booking flows directly helped me better empathise with users and identify moments of friction, uncertainty, and trust breakdown, I included these findings in the competitor analysis.

 User Research